 The Bible talks about salvation in three different ways.
 Initial salvation is what occurs when a person puts their faith in the risen Jesus.
 Our salvation experience continues throughout our life as we seek sanctification.
 And salvation concludes when we experience glorification in heaven.

 - Characteristics of Sanctification

 - Related Posts

 There are a number of different aspects of what is termed here as initial salvation.
 All of these, other than calling, essentially happen at the same time.
 There are a number of soteriological frameworks that have been developed over the history of the church.
 These are an attempt to describe what I am calling initial salvation.
-Two of the more common frameworks, at least within Protestantism is Calvinism and Arminianism.
+Two of the more common frameworks, at least within Protestantism are Calvinism and Arminianism.
 I believe that Arminian soteriology more closely follows what the Scripture teaches.
-But there are many would disagree with that position.
-If you are interested in reading more about Arminian soteriology, you can find a more detail description here.
+But there are many who would disagree with that position.
+If you are interested in reading more about Arminian soteriology, you can find a more detailed description here.

 The Role of Grace and Faith in Conversion

 In Ephesians 2:8-9 Paul tells us that salvation is a gift of God.
 And that it is by grace through faith that we receive this gift.
 This idea of salvation by grace through faith became a keynote of the Protestant Reformation.
 Salvation was an unearned gift of God.
 It was not dependent on my works or acts of righteousness.
 There was nothing I could do to earn my way into heaven.